ProcessPA/jekyll-site/help/multiple-users-one-email.md

 layout: markdown-page
 ---

 Occassionally we come across the need to have two members added and both share an email address.
-This common occurs when a husbanda & wife just share one email account.
+This common occurs when a husband & wife just share one email account.

 Since Process PA uses the email address as the unique identifier this causes a small issues.